Alejogb1/job-board/blog-data/how-do-i-resolve-a-bundle-install-error-when-using-mailcatcher-with-devise.md

 id: "how-do-i-resolve-a-bundle-install-error-when-using-mailcatcher-with-devise"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 I remember a project back in 2018, a fairly complex rails application leveraging devise for user authentication and mailcatcher for local email testing, which hit this exact snag.
 The frustrating part wasn’t the error itself, but the lack of a clear, concise solution initially.
 It took some persistent investigation and experimentation to finally nail down the root cause and implement a robust fix.
 The issue typically arises from a conflict in gem dependencies, specifically those related to email handling and how they interact with both devise's configuration and mailcatcher's requirements, during `bundle install`.

 The core problem isn't actually with either devise or mailcatcher in isolation, but rather how they play together alongside other email-related gems often included in rails projects.
 You will usually encounter this as a failure to install one or more specific gems which are required by either devise or mailcatcher – or even by another gem – but have conflicting version requirements with the other.
 The `bundler` is essentially indicating that it cannot reconcile the requested gem versions into a consistent and working dependency graph.